felwal/felwal.github.io/content/projects/gamedev.md

 <p class="caption">Apr – Dec 2019</p>

-Game development has for me been a big help in learning math on an intuitive level.
+Game development has for me been a way to learn math on an intuitive level.
 Flappy Bird helped me understand polynomials:

 {{< gdrive 1wd-tvosNyniuMzMrEDJQdoEuNopQh7pF >}}